jkcso/Multi-Paxos/README.md

 The proposer (i.e. the leader) tells the other servers about its “firstUnchoosenIndex” in every “accept” request.
 The proposer is the only one to know when a value is chosen.
 Embedding its “firstUnchosenIndex” allows the acceptors to know which entries have already been chosen.
 On the acceptor side when it receives an accept message, it checks if it has any past log entries older than the received “firstUnchosenIndex” with a proposal number matching the proposal number in the request.
 In this case it can mark these entries as accepted (i.e. set accepted proposal to infinity).

-Paxos learning chosen valuesStill might be some not chosen values from previous leader in the acceptor log entries.
+Paxos learning chosen values.
+Still might be some not chosen values from previous leader in the acceptor log entries.
 To solve this problem acceptors include their firstUnchosenIndex in the accept replies.
 When the proposer receives a reply with firstUnchosenIndex older than its own firstUnchosenIndex it sends a “Success” message containing the log entry and the chosen value.

 It allows the acceptor to record the chosen value for this log entry.
 So it marks this log entry as chosen (acceptProposal = infinity) and update its firstUnchosenValue and it includes it in the response.
 (It allows the leader to send another Success message if needed).
 Now our log is fully replicated (and so is the state machine).
 So let’s focus on the interaction with the client.